When you are looking for nameplates, you are faced with a series of choices. You have to select the sizing, shape, design, process, and material.

 Industries that Use Brass

 Unlike the silver look of aluminum or stainless steel, brass features a golden color.
-This is one way to make your tags stand out.
+This is one way to make your name plates stand out.

 Another unique aspect of brass is that the look will change dramatically over time.
 As the material gets worn, it develops a tarnished finish.

 There are a wide variety of users, each with their own preferences.
 Some metal nameplate users prefer the vintage aesthetic.
 However, others would rather stick with something that looks cleaner, and performs better in all environments.